automenta/cog/doc/x.synth.1.md

     *   Includes basic `applyPersistence` for temporal reasoning.
     *   Includes `unify` and `substitute` methods (like F) providing a foundation for HOL rule implementation.
     *   `forwardChain` uses a `PriorityQueue` (like F) based on a `PotentialInference` record (incorporating premise importance) for efficient, heuristic-driven inference.
-    *   `backwardChain` is structured for querying (`InferenceResult` record like F) and supports bindings.
+    *   `backwardChain` is structured for querying (`InferenceResult` record like F) and supports bind.
 Includes helper methods for trying different rule types backward.
 5.  **Planning (F, E):**
     *   `planToActionSequence` resides in `InferenceEngine`.
     *   Uses a recursive backward-chaining approach similar to F/E.